The Chesapeake Bay is all about the outdoors! Here's a fun list of great Chesapeake experiences outside.

 Experience the life of a waterman, and catch a ferry to Tangier Island VA from Reedville VA, Onancock VA, or Crisfield, MD.
 Then be sure to visit the Tangier History Museum and Intercultural Center.

 Follow the Geotrails!
-Close to sixty geocaches are hidden along the John Smith GeoTrail, and close to forty are waiting for you along the Star-Spangled Banner GeoTrail.
+Close to forty are waiting for you along the Star-Spangled Banner GeoTrail.
 Collect enough passwords and redeem your GeoTrail passports for trackable geocoins.

 Go boating along the John Smith Trail.
-Download the appropriate section from the trail's Boater's Guide and you'll have a list of trailheads, resources, and practical information for your type of boat, and true stories of John Smith's travels on the Chesapeake 400 years ago.
+Learn about water safety and you'll have a list of trailheads, resources, and practical information for your type of boat, and true stories of John Smith's travels on the Chesapeake 400 years ago.

 Paddle the Patuxent River on the Star-Spangled Banner National Historic Trail, and imagine Commodore Joshua Barney's Chesapeake Flotilla.

 You'll find many more ideas on the websites for the John Smith Trail and the Star-Spangled Banner Trail.
-Plus, more than 170 parks, trails, historic towns, lighthouses, and refuges are waiting for you in the Chesapeake Bay Gateways and Watertrails Network.
+Plus, more than 170 parks, trails, historic towns, lighthouses, and refuges are waiting for you to Find Your Chesapeake